-What is the purpose of the Uptown Gateway Council?
-(UGC)
+What is the purpose of the Hillcrest Gateway Council?
+(HGC)

-Why does the Uptown Gateway Council want to create a Gateway District?
+Why does the Hillcrest Gateway Council want to create a Gateway District?

 South 163 is the main entrance into Hillcrest and it leads straight into the heart of the commercial core.
 This is a great opportunity to make an “unforgettable first impression”.
 Instead, the 6th Avenue corridor falls flat.
 There is no street activation, attraction or obvious reason to stop until Balboa Park and by that time, you are well out of Hillcrest.